nautechsystems/nautilus_trader/docs/concepts/orders.md

 - `TRAILING_STOP_MARKET`
 - `TRAILING_STOP_LIMIT`

-:::note
+:::info
 NautilusTrader has unified the API for a large set of order types and execution instructions, however not all of these are available for every exchange.
-If an order is submitted where an instruction or option is not available, then the system will not submit the order and an error will be logged with a clear explanatory message.
+If an order is submitted where an instruction or option is not available, then the system will **NOT** submit the order and an error will be logged with a clear explanatory message.
 :::